 Once you have established your EORI company identification number(s) you will need to understand your commodity codes.

-This article explains what commodity codes are, why you need them and what you need to do to prepare for Brexit.
+This article explains what commodity codes are, why you need them and what you need to do.

 Like EORI numbers identify your company, commodity codes identify your products to customs authorities.
 A commodity code is a 10 digit number.